Tailoring dispersion and evanescent modes in multimodal nonlocal lattices using positive-only interactions: Introduction

 The design of nonlocal lattices can be understood as a two-step process: selecting a geometry of nonlocality to be periodically repeated, and specifying the physical nature of the interactions.
 Several nonlocal lattice geometries have been explored in the literature.
 The most common configuration connects each node to its $P$-th neighbors~\citep{edge2025discrete, kazemi2023non, guarracino2024local, chen2023phonon, edge2025spring}, while other works have considered diatomic extensions introducing two distinct species of nodes~\citep{kazemi2023non, ongaro2025closed}, or nonlocal architectures incorporating local resonators~\citep{ghavanloo2019wave}.
 Different physical realizations of the coupling mechanisms have also been investigated.
 Most studies employ spring-based interactions~\citep{kazemi2023non, guarracino2024local, chen2023phonon, edge2025spring}, but alternative implementations have been proposed, including networks of coaxial cables~\citep{chen2023nonlocal}, reconfigurable assemblies using model-construction kits such as Meccano\textsuperscript{TM}~\citep{chaplain2023reconfigurable}, electromagnetic forces~\citep{rezaei2021wave}, and Euler-Bernoulli beam interactions~\citep{edge2025discrete}.

 The central challenge lies in precisely shaping dispersion relations.
 Brillouin~\citep{brillouin1946wave} already recognized that the dispersion relation of a generalized nonlocal spring lattice could be expressed as a Fourier series, with spring stiffnesses corresponding, up to scaling, to Fourier coefficients.
 In principle, this identification allows any target dispersion curve to be approximated by assigning stiffness values according to Fourier decomposition.
 However, not all dispersion profiles are physically realizable.
-Kazemi \textit{et al.}~\citep{kazemi2023non} clarified the feasibility conditions of this approach, showing that while certain constraints exist, such as linear behavior at low wavenumbers and vanishing group velocity at high wavenumbers, they remain relatively mild.
+Kazemi \textit{et al.}~\citep{kazemi2023non} clarified the feasibility conditions of this approach, showing that while certain constraints exist, such as linear behavior at low wavenumbers and vanishing group velocity at high wavenumbers, they remain relatively mild thereby allowing for a wide range of admissible dispersion curve designs.

-Subsequent extensions included Kazemi's generalization of Brillouin's method to diatomic lattices with spring-based nonlocality, and Paul's formulation of dual nonlocal interactions~\citep{paul2024complete}.
+Subsequent extensions included the generalization of Brillouin’s method to diatomic lattices with spring-based nonlocality by Kazmi \textit{et al.}~\citep{kazemi2023non} as well as the formulation of dual nonlocal interactions by Paul \textit{et al.}~\citep{paul2024complete}.
 More recently, Edge \textit{et al.}~\citep{edge2025spring} proposed an initial approach for parameterizing evanescent modes in nonlocal spring-interaction models.
 Yet, these strategies remain difficult to apply when the coupling mechanism departs from simple springs.
 They rely on closed-form analytical expressions of the dispersion relation, often unavailable in practice, and on linear mappings between stiffnesses and Fourier coefficients that break down for more complex interaction laws, leading instead to nonlinear identification problems.